NCIP/gdc-docs/docs/API/Users_Guide/Appendix_C_Format_of_Submission_Requests_and_Responses.md

-# Appendix D: Format of Submission Requests and Responses
+# Appendix C: Format of Submission Requests and Responses

 ### Format of Submission Request